January in the Garden

 Divide and replant perennials, including agapanthus, chrysanthemums, coreopsis, African daisies (gazania), English daisies (bellis), gloriosa daisies (rudbeckia), and Shasta daisies, daylilies (hemerocallis), delphiniums, dianthus, statice (limonium), and violets.

 BULBS: It is already time to be thinking about summer bulbs.
-Summer blooming bulbs should be in stock right now at area nurseries.
+Summer blooming bulbs should be in stock now at area nurseries.
 Look for Cannas, crocosmia, dahlia, gladiolus, lilies, and tuberous begonias.

 Seeds to sow outside – ageratums, alyssum, bachelor’s buttons, calendulas, candytuft, celosia, columbines, coreopsis, English daisies, delphiniums, dianthus, forget-me-nots, four-o-clocks, hollyhocks, larkspur, lunaria, pansies, California and Shirley poppies, salvias, snapdragons, stocks, sweet peas, sweet William, and native wildflowers.